OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

   - Testing
 ---

 We spent the last few months exploring 2 build server options in Jenkins and GitHub Actions.
 As we discovered, Jenkins is a traditional build server with a self-managed instance at its center, while GitHub Actions performs similar tasks but as a service in a product you may already use.
-Either is a worthwhile option as part of a continuous integration/continuous deployment (CI/CD) workflow, depending on your needs.
+Either is a worthwhile option as part of a Continuous Integration and Continuous Deployment (CI/CD) workflow, depending on your needs.

 As a deployment tool that sits between packages and their destinations, however, Octopus is build server agnostic.
 Octopus supports all major automation services on the market, but why should you connect them to Octopus?

-I mean, build servers can deploy too, right?
-They can, for sure, but they don’t quite solve the same problems Octopus does.
+Build servers can deploy too, but they don’t solve the same problems Octopus does.

-In this blog we look at how Octopus not only complements your build server of choice, but also completes your development pipeline.
+In this post, we look at how Octopus complements your build server of choice and completes your development pipeline.

 ## Build servers specialize in continuous integration.
 Octopus specializes in continuous deployment

-We talk a lot about CI/CD on this blog!
+We talk a lot about CI/CD on this blog.
 Though ‘CI’ and ‘CD’ combine to make a catchy acronym and share the belief that repetition gives confidence, they’re separate concepts.

-CI exists mostly to serve developers and is about automating the tasks that used to slow them down, such as compiling, building, and testing code.
+CI exists mostly to serve developers.
+It's about automating the tasks that used to slow them down, such as compiling, building, and testing code.
 These are the same functions build servers excel at, so it’s no accident that many in DevOps now refer to build servers as ‘CI platforms’.

 CD processes, then, usually touch many teams as a release works its way through a pipeline’s environments.
 And where CD fundamentally differs to CI is the need for manual intervention at several stages.